R-Bower/tsx-monorepo/README.md

   - Hot reloading works but refreshing the browser in storybook's development mode doesn't.
 In order to reload, you must exit and restart storybook.

-## Shared Theme (see `packages/libs/react-primitives`)
+## Shared Theme (see `packages/libs/react-style-system`)

 - By designing components around a shared theme, colors and styles* can be swapped with ease without fear of breaking the codebase.
 The `styled-components` and `styled-system` packages utilize this theme and makes common variables like color, spacing, breakpoints available as props for every component.
 Every React component in this library is designed around this theme.
 - Recommendations:
-  - The ThemeProvider in the `react-primitives` package accepts two props:
+  - The ThemeProvider in the `react-style-system` package accepts two props:
-    - `colors`, an object that maps to the ThemeColors interface in `react-primitives/src/theme/colors`
+    - `colors`, an object that maps to the ThemeColors interface in `react-style-system/src/theme/colors`
     - `box shadows`

 ## Conventions